Jgilhuly/cursor-demos/backend/crud-endpoint-stub/README.md

 ## TODOs for AI Enhancement

-The codebase includes several TODOs that are perfect for AI-assisted development:
+The codebase includes several TODOs that are great for AI-assisted development:

 - Add validation logic for product creation
 - Implement proper error handling